goworkshops/k8s-example-kubedredger/EXERCISE.md

 # Kubebuilder Workshop Exercise

-Follow these steps to create a Kubernetes operator using Kubebuilder:
+Follow these steps to create a Kubernetes controller using Kubebuilder:

 ## 1. Download and Install Kubebuilder